inflection-zone/wisdom-zone/platform-engineering/Kubernetes/kubernetes-revisited/kubernetes.md

 ### Services
 - An abstraction that defines a logical set of Pods and a policy by which to access them.
+- Advantages:
+  - Provide load-balancing
+  - Service discovery using labels and selectors
+  - Expose application to external world
 - Types: ClusterIP, NodePort, LoadBalancer.

 #### Example: Service YAML (NodePort)